-We offer a high quality early learning experience for special needs and general education students 4 years of age by November 1.
+We offer a high quality early learning experience for special needs and general education students 4 years.
 Detroit Public Schools’ Pre-K classroom curriculum is aligned with the National Early Childhood Standards and Michigan State Board of Education’s Early Childhood Standards of Quality.

-- We believe we are productive citizens and positive, contributing members of society.
+We believe we are productive citizens and positive, contributing members of society.

-- We believe our goals, dreams and destinies are obtainable—We are college bound!
+We believe our goals, dreams and destinies are obtainable—We are college bound!